 In February 2021 the Council was notified that Methanex had idled its Waitara Valley methanol plant having been unable to secure sufficient gas supplies to keep the plant operating.
 Methanex stated that it would maintain the facility in a safe condition and would restart the plant should gas become available.
-Some activities would continue at Waitara Valley such as truck loading to continue to supply the local market.
+Some activities have continued at Waitara Valley such as distillation of crude methanol and truck loading to continue to supply the local market.